 Overall, subpopulations within a tumor are very similar and share many or most chromosome breakpoints.
 On the other hand, we see very few common breakpoints between different tumors.
 This strongly implies that all subpopulations within a tumor have a common clonal origin.
 Given the potential importance of this conclusion, we felt it useful to validate it by purely computational analysis.
 The result of distance clustering of all tumor subpopulations clearly confirms that the subpopulations within a tumor are vastly more related to each other than the subpopulations between tumors (Fig. 3C).
-We cannot rule out that some tumors are mixtures of totally distinct clones, but we have never seen evidence for this alternate hypothesis (for example, by observing two completely unrelated subpopulations within the same tumor).
+We cannot rule out that some tumors are mixtures of totally distinct clones, but we have never seen evidence for this alternate hypothesis (e.g., by observing two completely unrelated subpopulations within the same tumor).

-Tumor Progression
+Tumor progression

 The order of progression can be inferred from subpopulation data if we make two assumptions.
 The first assumption is that the tumor subpopulations have arisen from a common progenitor tumor cell.
-The second assumption is that there is no 'reversion to normal' in a lineage once a change occurs.
+The second assumption is that there is no "reversion to normal" in a lineage once a change occurs.
 In other words, observable mutations only accumulate.
 There can be violations of this assumption, for example, if a chromosome with changes is subsequently lost.
 Also, violations of this assumption can arise due to observing mixtures of subpopulations.

 In almost all cases, the subpopulations within a tumor have many similar copy number changes (Fig. 4), but have few in common with other tumors, justifying the assumption of a common origin for subpopulations in each individual tumor.
-However, tumor T4 had sectors with essentially no discernible copy number changes ("flat" profiles), and other sectors with many chromosomal breakpoints (Fig. S1).
-The sectors with flat profiles nevertheless were full of malignant cells as judged by histopathology.
-Thus a common origin for tumor cells with flat profiles and for those with copy number changes cannot strictly be inferred.
+However, tumor T4 had sectors with essentially no discernible copy number changes ("flat" profiles), and other sec-